How to Make Bread: Step-by Step Homemade Bread Making Instructions & Recipes

 Bread dough in a bowl which has doubled in size

 Once your dough has doubled in size you will need to remove the covering and knock out all the air that has formed in the rising process.
-This is called 'punching down' and is down so that when you do bake your bread you will get an even texture.

-HOW TO MAKE BREAD - SHAPING THE DOUGH:
+HOW TO MAKE BREAD - SHAPING THE DOUGH

 You are nearing the end of making your homemade bread.
 If you are using a loaf tin, grease it well and add some flour to the tin afterwards, shaking out the excess.
 This also helps to prevent the dough from sticking to the loaf tin.